-Although Namibia’s internet and broadband sector is reasonably competitive, with six ISPs active, its development was long held back by high prices for international bandwidth caused by the lack of a direct connection to international submarine fibre optic cables.
+Although Namibia’s internet and broadband sector is reasonably competitive, with six ISPs active, its development was for long held back by high prices for international bandwidth caused by the lack of a direct connection to international submarine fibre optic cables.
 This changed in 2011 when the WACS cable landed in the country.
 International cable services were launched in May 2012.
-In parallel, Namibia is working to diversify its transit access routes via neighbouring countries, but broadband price reductions on the retail level have remained moderate.
+In parallel, Namibia is diversifying its transit access routes via adjacent countries.

-The country’s boom in broadband services has been helped by developments with 3G and 4G mobile services, as well as by investments in national fibre backbone infrastructure.
+The country’s growth in broadband services has been helped by developments with 3G and LTE network rollouts, as well as by investments in national fibre backbone infrastructure.
 Several WiMAX and other wireless broadband services offer additional access options and are standing by to bring additional competition to the voice market as well, once internet telephony is deregulated.

 MNOs begin glide-path reduction in mobile roaming for Southern African markets; Regulator encourages mobile infrastructure sharing in bid to increase coverage nationally by 2030;